whosonfirst/go-whosonfirst-spelunker/README.md

 This is a refactoring of both the [whosonfirst/whosonfirst-www-spelunker](github.com/whosonfirst/whosonfirst-www-spelunker) and [whosonfirst/go-whosonfirst-browser](github.com/whosonfirst/go-whosonfirst-browser) packages.

 Specifically, the former (`whosonfirst-www-spelunker`) is written in Python and has a sufficiently complex set of requirements that spinning up a new instance is difficult.
 By rewriting the spelunker tool in Go the hope is to eliminate or at least minimize these external requirements and to make it easier to deploy the spelunker to "serverless" environments like AWS Lambda or Function URLs.
-The latter (`go-whosonfirst-browser`) has developed a sufficiently large and complex code base that starting from scratch and simply copying, and adapting, existing functionality seemed easier than
+The latter (`go-whosonfirst-browser`) has developed a sufficiently large and complex code base that starting from scratch and simply copying, and adapting, existing functionality seemed easier than trying to refactor everything.

 ## A note about versioning